Stellium in Astrology

 What is a house stellium?

-Three or more planets in the same house regardless of sign.
+Three or more eligible bodies in the same house regardless of sign.
 A house stellium concentrates a life area (career, home, partnerships) the way a sign stellium concentrates thematic character.
-A stellium that is both sign and house (planets in one sign that also happens to fill one house) is the most focused version of the pattern.
+This calculator suppresses house stelliums when the birth time is unknown because houses depend on the Ascendant.

 Related patterns